ashwinvaswani/Generative-Modelling-of-Images-from-Speech/README.md

 # Generative-Modelling-of-Images-from-Speech

-Pytorch and Keras implementations of the paper the paper 'Speech2Face: Learning the face behind a voice"
+Pytorch and Keras implementations of the paper - 'Speech2Face: Learning the face behind a voice"

 ## Dataset